 My mind’s perspective also changed when engaging in life once again, as my mind’s fears started to fall away and it no longer fired off its protection when it was not needed.
 I had taught it through non-avoidance that engaging fully in life was perfectly safe and fine.
 I was its teacher, and it was my pupil and the best way to teach it was through my actions.

 I always tell people that I never came to some huge insight and then I was fine.
-Once I understood things, I still had to go through a period of reversing everything, which entailed feeling anxiety and fear.
-I just concluded that if avoidance had created so many problems, then the answer to reverse this was obvious and, yes, this would entail a lot of discomfort at times, but getting my life back was far more important than that.
+Once I understood things, I still had to go through a period of reversing everything, which entailed experiencing my anxiety and fear.
+I just concluded that if avoidance had created so many problems, then the answer to reverse this was obvious and, yes, this would entail a lot of discomfort at times, but getting my life back was far more important than a few uncomfortable emotions.

-Some people believe they can rid themselves of fear and anxiety through knowledge alone and so jump from one person to the next hoping to be free of anxiety and fear in one go and then they can go out and live again.
-In doing so, they stay stuck in seeking mode as they don’t want to go through the period of discomfort that is needed to reverse the process of avoidance.
+Some people believe they can rid themselves of fear and anxiety through knowledge alone, believing there is a secret answer out there that they have missed.
+In believing this they then jump from one person to the next hoping that some person or course can instantly free them In doing so, they stay stuck in seeking mode as they don’t want to go through the period of discomfort that is needed to reverse the process of avoidance.

-Knowledge is important, but we have to implement it through living again
+Knowledge of anxiety is important, but we have to implement it through living again

 Yes, knowledge does help unmask a lot of myths about anxiety/fear, it helps you to be able to accept its presence better through understanding it.
-It helps to know why you are doing what you are doing and the process you have to go through.
+It helps to recognise the cycle you are in and the process you have to go through to recover.
 But at the end of the day, knowledge is pointless if you never take the actual leap to go out and live your life once again.
 Doing so beats any amount of knowledge hands down.